tardis-sn/tardis-sn.github.io/content/_index.md

     title: Latest Posts
 seo:
   title: TARDIS-SN
-  description: A community-developed tool to simulate the spectrum of light emitted by exploding stars using Monte Carlo techniques.
+  description: The free and open-source software to simulate and analyse supernovae, in Python
   extra:
     - name: 'og:type'
       value: website